arthurberberyan/arthur/README.md

 I am currently a physics grad student at California State University, Northridge.
 If you would like to contact me, please send me a message at arthurberberyan [at] gmail [dot] com.

+If you are interested to view a more in-depth [CV](https://drive.google.com/file/d/1lba2V1FfTCz0I-yD5tHyQWHYPvTcUtbg/view?usp=sharing).

 ## Education
 - M.Sc., Physics | California State University, Northridge (_May 2025_)
 - B.Sc., Astrophysics | California State University, Northridge (_May 2023_)